 Instead of getting sucked into a negative spiral about what you don’t have, use gratitude to pay attention to what you do have.

-Make a conscious effort to focus on the people, situations, and things that make life better.
+Make a conscious effort to focus on the people, situations, and things that improve life.

 One of the best (and simplest) ways to practice gratitude is to keep a journal.